 Interns are an integral part of the office team that observe and analyze actions from Congressional offices, higher education associations, scientific societies, other university government relations offices, and federal agencies.
 Opportunities for individual initiative are provided and office tasks are kept to a minimum.

 Prospective intern candidates must have a significant interest in the federal government and the legislative process, strong research and writing skills, a positive attitude, and a strong work ethic, as well as the ability to work independently and take initiative.
 Students selected for an internship position gain exposure to the legislative process and become familiar with the vast array of public policy issues of concern to research-intensive universities.

 How to apply: There are two opportunities for internships in the MIT Washington Office.

 Rising juniors and seniors at MIT may apply for the opportunity to spend a summer in the office.
 Candidates are selected from referrals provided to the office from the MIT Washington Summer Internship Program, offered by the MIT Political Science department.
 While this is an unpaid internship, some students have secured Undergraduate Research Opportunities Program (UROP) funding in the past.
 Please note, students do not have to be taking a political science course in order to apply for UROP funding for this particular internship.

 Students not enrolled at MIT are also encouraged to apply for an internship in the MIT Washington Office.
 The office accepts applications throughout the year for unpaid internships structured for two to five days per week for three months in the spring or fall.
+Applicants who will receive college credit are preferred.
 Please note, the office is not able to help with housing.

 All interested MIT students should refer to the MIT Washington Summer Internship Program website for more information and to learn how to apply.
 All others, please contact Helen Haislmaier in the MIT Washington Office at (202) 789-1828 or email email@example.com.